lvh/lvh.github.io/posts/introducing-teleport.md

 As someone with an open-source background, I'm glad to see this software released and developed out in the open.
 A decent SSH key management story should be available to everyone, and that's what Teleport does.
-A handful of commercial systems with the same core functionality exist, but they are only used in a fraction of environments, and don't always have the same feature set.
-Making this technology more accessible is an important step in the right direction for everyone.
-That includes commercial vendors; democratizing a good infrastructure management story helps shift their product from an esoteric security gadget to the battle-hardened and commercially supported version of best practice.
+I believe making this technology more accessible is good for everyone, including commercial vendors.
+Democratizing a decent DIY story helps turn their product into the battle-hardened and commercially supported version of industry best practice; and as such, I hope this helps grow that market.
 As a principal engineer at [Rackspace Managed Security][rms], I'm excited to start working towards better authentication stories, both internally and for our customers, with Teleport as the new baseline.

 Releasing early and often is also an important part of open source culture.
 That can be at odds with doing due diligence when releasing